 IMPORTANT NOTE: This article considers the possible link between childhood trauma and ADHD.
 However, to clear up any possible misinterpretation of this article, it is important to state at the outset that ADHD is undoubtedly a genuine disorder and it is not by any means implied below that all cases involve underlying trauma.

-In the USA, about one in every nine children are diagnosed with ADHD; this equates to a total of 6.4 million American youths.
+In the USA, about one in every nine children is diagnosed with ADHD; this equates to a total of 6.4 million American youths.

 But should a significant proportion of these young people’s primary diagnosis be one of PTSD, not ADHD?

 Many experts think so.
 Post Traumatic Stress Disorder (PTSD) may be misdiagnosed as Attention Deficit and Hyperactivity Disorder (ADHD) in up to a million children per year in the USA.

 The psychologist, Brown, an expert in the field, has drawn attention to the fact that many children who have been diagnosed with ADHD have symptoms that one would expect to find in people suffering from PTSD such as difficulty controlling behaviour/impulsivity, severe mood fluctuations, hypervigilance and dissociation ( or ‘zoning out’).